shaptrshi/ERP/README.md

 This erp website has a very simple design which can be easily navigated, and has a basic functionality to manage products , thier customers and order delivery status and there quantity, products can be added, deleted and edited.
-The website is also responsive(for multiple type of screen view) and very easy to navigate.
+The website is also responsive and very easy to navigate.

 Icons taken from awesomefonts.

 The website has been hosted using VERCEL and its url is given below:

-click on the link -> " "
+click on the link -> "https://erp-jade-six.vercel.app/"